Adobe InDesign - why we think it’s the unsung hero of CS5

 One of our favorite additions to InDesign CS5 is the new Gap Tool - a layout designer’s best friend.
 With this handy new feature it’s now possible to quickly modify the amount of white space between each content frame without having to re-shuffle other objects to fit on the page.
 InDesign CS5 does this automatically, changing the width of text boxes or automatically resizing adjacent frames to maintain perfect balance in a document.

+It’s a geeky confession, but we were positively bursting at the realization we no longer had to assign dedicated text boxes for increased width lead paragraphs.
+Maybe we need to get out more, but the fact we can now flow text across multiple columns means we’re far more willing to get ambitious with our text layouts.
 Sub Editors who are always getting a nagging for inappropriately altering text can now make non-destructive, obvious text changes.
 These mark-up edits can then be accepted or rejected by their Editor, so they can be solely responsible for any inappropriate copy.
 For the amount of arguments and risky legal consequences this could solve in a newsroom, it alone would be worth the upgrade.

+Appearing in Illustrator and Photoshop as well as InDesign CS5, the Mini Bridge panel allows you to browse, sort and place from local folders straight into your document, rather than having to locate content using the File>Place method.
 Additionally, if designers need to quickly label images with captions, InDesign is now able to generate automatic text sourced from the image’s metadata.
 You’re even given the flexibility to set which bits of metadata should be used for these summaries (keywords, copyright info, title etc.).

+We understand these new features aren’t going to appeal to all, but for those who rely on this industry-standard layout software to get them by on a day-to-day basis, InDesign CS5 stands out as the component that ticks the most boxes off the wish list.
 At a glance, the new features may look fairly insignificant in comparison to some of the more artistic programs in the Creative Suite.
 However, for the sheer fact that these have the capacity to significantly speed up the workflow of the most common layout chores, the money spent on an upgrade would easily be recouped in work time alone.

 A full trial of InDesign CS5 is currently available through the Adobe website.